moon-stone/LowLevelSystemDesign/StructuralDesignPattern/FacadeDesignPattern/readme.txt

-Used to hode system complexities from the client
+Used to hide system complexities from the client